 These Instant Pot refried beans are seriously the best!
 I love refried beans, and if you have ever had homemade refried beans, you will not want to go back to canned.
 When you make them yourself, you can add so much more flavor and texture.
-This recipe is made with pinto beans, but you can use black beans instead if you desire.
+This recipe for refried beans in the Instant Pot is made with pinto beans, which is the traditional way of making them, but you can use black beans instead if you desire.
 I have not tested it with black beans yet, but plan to.

 There are a couple of keys to making this recipe in a way that will make truly outstanding beans.
 First, use dried beans.
 Sure, you could cut corners with canned, but I can’t guarantee that the flavor or texture will be nearly as good.
 I’m not even putting a canned option in the recipe, but if you insist on it, use two cans of pinto beans and pressure cook for maybe 5 minutes or so.
 That is just a guess.
 I have not tested this recipe with canned beans.

 Second, make these with broth, not water.
 Use a good chicken stock or, if making vegan refried beans, use a vegetable stock.

 Third, be sure to save the liquid when you drain the beans from the Instant Pot!
 This is added back in for full flavor as you mash the beans!

 I am giving the recipe using 1/2 pound of dried pinto beans.
 That is 1/2 of a bag.
 It makes a good amount.
 Feel free to double the recipe.
 You might not need to fully double the spices or onion if doing so.
 You can freeze refried beans if you desire to make a lot.